M. P. Rathke, Inc.

 a two-year association with

-Organs of London, where he assisted in the comprehensive restorations
+Organs of London, where he assisted in the comprehensive refurbishment

 of the 1871 Father Willis